How do you do it? How do you make solo travel friends?

 - By just becoming a regular face to locals

-Pretty much any situation or setting you can think of is a chance to make solo travel friends, with backpackers or with locals
+Pretty much any situation or setting you can think of is a chance to make solo travel friends, with other backpackers or with locals.

 While the where is the easy part the how can be a little more difficult in making backpacker friends.
 Not everybody out there is super confident to just walk into any situation and just open themselves up to make solo travel friends.
-Some people are shy, some are socially awkward, some are naturally closed off and it can be hard for them to make friends solo traveling.
+Some people are shy, some are socially awkward, some are naturally closed off and it can be hard for them.
+If this describes you, then how do you make friends solo traveling?

 A harsh truth you might not like about making backpacker friends